PrairieLearn/PrairieLearn/docs/assessment.md

 Each question is assigned a set number of _auto points_ (points that are automatically assigned by an internal or external grader) and _manual points_ (points that are [assigned manually by a human grader](manualGrading.md)).

 Auto-grading points are set using the `autoPoints` value.
-For Exam-type assessments, this option can be set to a single value (in which case a single attempt is allowed), or using an array of values, where each value corresponds to an attempt.
+For Exam-type assessments, this option can be set to a single value (in which case a single attempt is allowed), or using a list of values, where each value corresponds to an attempt.
 For Homework-type assessments, the number of `autoPoints` must be a single value, and it corresponds to the initial value of a correct attempt.
 Students can attempt the same question again until they get a correct answer and full auto points.
 Manual grading points are set using the `manualPoints`.
 It is acceptable to use only one of `autoPoints` or `manualPoints`, in which case the other part of the points will be assigned a value of 0.

 For Homework-type assessments, it is also possible to set a value to `maxAutoPoints`.
 If this value is used, then once a student gets a correct answer with the full value of `autoPoints`, the student is able to get additional points for a new attempt, typically with a new question variant.
 Every new correct answer adds up `autoPoints` points, up to a maximum of `maxAutoPoints`.
 Answers with partial credit do not accumulate, and their partial points are added only to previous correct answers.
 For example, if `autoPoints` is 3 and `maxAutoPoints` is 12, then each correct answer adds 3 points to the question, up to a maximum total of 12 points.